❗ Frequently asked questions

 If we detect activity that harms other users of the service or resources on the Internet - for example, the use of our servers for SPAM, DDoS and other malicious activity, we will block your account without the possibility of a refund.

-You can completely delete your account in the "Profile" section of myrsv.org.
+You can completely delete your account in the "Profile" section in the Personal Area.

 If your account has an active subscription, then all information about it will be deleted and a refund will not be possible.